Burning Man: City planning

-The developed part of the city is currently arranged as a series of concentric streets in an arc composing, since 1999, two-thirds of a 1.5-mile (2.4-km) diameter circle with the Man at the very center.
+The developed part of the city is arranged as a series of concentric streets in an arc composing, since 1999, two-thirds of a 1.5-mile (2.4-km) diameter circle with the Man at the center.
 Radial streets, sometimes called Avenues, extend from the Man to the outermost circle.
 The outlines of these streets are visible on aerial photographs.
-The "missing" third of the circle, along with the open interior, is used to display art installations.
-The innermost street is named the Esplanade, and the remaining streets are given names to coincide with the overall theme of the burn, and ordered in ways such as alphabetical order or stem to stern, to make them easier to recall.
-For example, in 1999, for the "Wheel of Time" theme, and again in 2004 for "The Vault of Heaven" theme, the streets were named after the planets of the solar system.
-The radial streets are usually given a clock designation, for example, 6:00 or 6:15, in which the Man is at the center of the clock face and 12:00 is in the middle of the third of the arc lacking streets (usually at a bearing of 60° true from the Man).
-These avenues have been identified in other ways, notably in 2002, in accordance with "The Floating World" theme, as the degrees of a compass, for example 175 degrees, and in 2003 as part of the Beyond Belief theme as adjectives ("Rational, Absurd") that caused every intersection with a concentric street (named after concepts of belief such as "Authority, Creed") to form a phrase such as "Absurd Authority" or "Rational Creed."
-However, these proved unpopular with participants due to difficulty in navigating the city without the familiar clock layout.
+The "missing" third of the circle, along with the open interior, is used for art installations.

+The innermost street is named the Esplanade.
+The remaining streets are given names to coincide with the overall theme of the burn, and ordered in ways such as alphabetical order or stem to stern, to make them easier to recall.
+For example, in 1999, for the "Wheel of Time" theme, and again in 2004 for "The Vault of Heaven" theme, the streets were named after the planets of the Solar System.
+The radial streets are usually given a clock designation, for example, 6:00 or 6:15, in which the Man is at the center of the clock face.
+12:00 is in the middle of the third of the arc lacking streets, usually at a bearing of 60° true from the Man.

+These avenues have been identified in other ways, notably in 2002, in accordance with "The Floating World" theme, as the degrees of a compass.
+For example 175 degrees, and in 2003 as part of the Beyond Belief theme as adjectives ("Rational, Absurd") that caused every intersection with a concentric street, named after concepts of belief such as "Authority, Creed", to form a phrase such as "Absurd Authority" or "Rational Creed."
+These proved unpopular with participants due to difficulty in navigating the city without the familiar clock layout.